NativeScript/docs-v7/tooling/android-virtual-devices.md

 2. Make sure that the system images for the AVDs are installed.

-    In the screenshot below are shown installed system images for Android API 24.
+    The screenshow below shows the Android API 24 system images installed on the computer.
 If additional system images are needed (e.g. for different API level) select them and press **Install Packages** button at the bottom right corner.

     ![Installed AVDs for API 24 in Andrid SDK](../img/create-avd/avd-001.png "Installed AVDs for API 24 in Andrid SDK")